What is the irretrievable breakdown of marriage?

 The intention behind no fault divorce law is to make the decision to divorce a considered one, and that requiring separating couples to apportion blame served no purpose and usually made an ongoing conflict worse, and often led to poorer outcomes for children.

-Under no fault divorce a 20-week waiting or (reflection period) has been introduced before a couple can move on to the next stage of the divorce.
-The purpose of the 20-week reflection period is to act as a “safety valve” and give a couple the time to reflect on whether the marriage can be saved and whether there is the opportunity to effect a reconciliation.
+Under no fault divorce a 20-week cooling off period has been introduced before a couple can move on to the next stage of the divorce.
+The purpose of the 20-week period is to act as a “safety valve” and give a couple the time to reflect on whether the marriage can be saved and whether there is the opportunity to effect a reconciliation.

 Does irretrievable breakdown apply to civil partnerships?

-The concept of irretrievable breakdown applies equally to civil partnerships as it does to marriages.
+The concept of irretrievable breakdown of marriage applies equally to civil partnerships as it does to marriages.

 How do you define the irretrievable breakdown of the marriage?